 This is probably the main thing parents worry about.

 How does a kid feel?
-Is everything all right with him/her?
-Who can help him/her if something would happen?
+Is everything all right with them?
+Who can help them if something happens?
 All these questions cannot prevent parents from sleeping at night.
 Therefore, if you are a student, call or text your mom and dad as often as you can to let them know you are well.

 - Personal safety

-The area the student lives in is an important factor not only for the student himself but also for his parents.
-Nowadays we live in a world that can have cruelty, therefore, it is important to come home after the lectures as early as possible.
+The student’s area is an essential factor not only for the student himself but also for his parents.
+Nowadays, we live in a world that can have cruelty.
+Therefore, it is important to come home after the lectures as early as possible.
 In addition, do not walk along the dark streets alone and be aware of your surrounding at all times.
-Be careful all the time and ensure your personal safety to your parents.
+Be careful all the time and ensure your safety to your parents.

 - Eating habits

 Many parents worry about the eating habits of their children.
 What if the child eats only fast food and can ruin their digestion?
 Talk to your child about balanced nutrition and the need for protein at every meal.